 "He really takes it up a whole other level," quarterback Alex Smith said after the Week 9 matchup with the New York Giants.
 "There aren't many guys that I have seen that can do that like he does.
 His willingness and...competitiveness, certainly combined with his talent, really makes him tough on Sunday.
 He's fun to watch.
 When he flips that switch on game day, you can see it.
 You can see it in his eyes.
 You can certainly see it in his play."

 McLaurin set the bar high with 58 receptions, 919 yards and seven touchdowns in 2019, which amounted to one of the most productive seasons for a rookie receiver in franchise history.
 Despite going through a unique offseason and training camp, McLaurin is close to surpassing those numbers in nearly half the time.
-McLaurin is tied for fifth in the league in targets (102) and 11th in receptions (69).
-He already has as many 100-yard games (three) as he did in 2019, and he has recorded fewer than 60 yards only once this season.
+McLaurin is tied for ninth in the league in targets (114) and tied for 17th in receptions (73).
+He already has as many 100-yard games (three) as he did in 2019, and he has recorded fewer than 60 yards only three times this season.

 "What's been impressive is, for such a young man and such a young player, to be as mature as he is first and foremost and be the right kind of person that you want to be one of your leaders," head coach Ron Rivera after McLaurin's teammates unanimously named him a team captain Nov.
 4. "He leads by example.
 A very quiet leader who just goes out and does his job.
 But his performance does most certainly speak on the field whether it is practice or game time."